Pyprohly/reddit-api-doc-notes/docs/api-reference/wiki.rst

 .. csv-table:: API Errors
    :header: "Error","Status Code","Description","Example"

-   "PAGE_NOT_CREATED","404","The wiki page specified in the URL does not exist."," ``{""reason"": ""PAGE_NOT_FOUND"", ""message"": ""Not Found""}`` "
+   "PAGE_NOT_FOUND","404","The specified wiki page does not exist."," ``{""reason"": ""PAGE_NOT_FOUND"", ""message"": ""Not Found""}`` "
    "WIKI_DISABLED","403","The specified subreddit does not have wikis enabled.","